djdt/spcal/docs/source/sample.rst

    * - Molar mass
      - The :term:`molar mass` (molecular weight) of the particle material.
    * - Ionic response
-     - The detectors response for a given conectration of material.
+     - The detectors response for a given concentration of material.
    * - Mass fraction
-     - The fraction of a particle mass respresented by the measured element.
+     - The fraction of a particle mass represented by the measured element.

 Buttons on the :term:`density`, :term:`molar mass`, :term:`ionic response` and :term:`mass fraction` will start the :ref:`Density Database`, :ref:`Mass Fraction Calculator` and :ref:`Ionic Response Calculator`.
 When completed, these tools will automatically fill the corresponding field.
-The :term:`ionic response` fields of the **Sample Tab** anmd **Reference Tab** are linked, and editing one value will also change the other.
+The :term:`ionic response` fields of the **Sample Tab** and **Reference Tab** are linked, and editing one value will also change the other.

 .. |c1| unicode:: U+2460